EPO designated or elected

 Invitation to maintain the request

-This notification also invites the applicant to comment on the objections raised in the ESER (R70bis(2) EPC, the case of the supplementary search report is expressly provided for by this rule).
+This notification also invites the applicant to comment on the objections raised in the ESR (R70bis(2) EPC, the case of the supplementary search report is expressly provided for by this rule).

 If the applicant withdraws the application or does not respond to this invitation, the official fee is refunded in full (J8/83 and A11 a) RFees).

-The applicant may definitively waive the possibility of confirming the request upon entry into the national phase (via the PACE program,
+It is possible for the applicant to definitively waive the possibility of confirming the request upon entry into the national phase (via the PACE program,

 « Notice from the European Patent Office dated 30 November 2015 concerning the programme for accelerated processing of European patent applications (« PACE »)« , OJ 2015, A93).